lghupan/LaissezFaire/README.md

 *  GNU Radio Companion 3.7.2.1

 ### Hardware requirements
 The performance of Laissze Faire scales approximate linearly untill the aggregated throughput gets closer to channel capacity.
 Thus, it is recommended to use a large number of Backscatter nodes to test the performance of this sysytem.
 We deployed 16 UMass Moo nodes.
-A simplified version of UMass Moo can be found at: https://github.com/lghupan/UMassMooTXOnly
+However, a simplified version of UMass Moo can be found at: https://github.com/lghupan/UMassMooTXOnly

 Notice that if you connect multiple simplified UMass Moo tags to the same microcontroller, you will not be able to observe the drift in clock as there are only one clock source.
 The result is that these tags are either continously colliding or completely free from colliding.